andredurao/100-days-of-code/log.md

 **Today's Progress**: Back on cpu-info C project; I've added a main file to parse arguments.
 My goal is to split the main and lib files to get a lightweight executable that's usable even on PS1(prompt) or undex TMUX status bar

+### Day 23: January 25, 2017

+**Today's Progress**: Took out the debug to another function and added the osx-cpu-info.c file on main.
+Next step: call the lib functions on the main file.